djosborne/calico-mesos-deployments/docs/DockerizedVagrant.md

    * `marathon`

 ### Agent
-The Mesos Agent is configured with several custom RPMs.
-Mesos is installed with Netmodules using the Netmodules RPM bundle, and Calico is added and configured using the calico-mesos.rpm provided in this repository.
-Once both are installed, the agent will match the following specification:
+The Mesos Agent is configured using unofficial Mesos-Netmodules RPMs produced by the net-modules repository, as well as the calico-mesos RPM.
+Once installed, the agent will match the following specification:
  * **OS**: `Centos`
  * **Hostname**: `calico-02`
  * **IP**: `172.18.8.102`
+ * **Running Services**:
+   * `mesos-agent`
  * **Docker Containers**:
-   * `mesos-agent`
    * `calico-node`
+   * `calico-libnetwork`

 ## Prerequisites
 This guide requires a hypervisor with the following specs: